amalgam8/amalgam8/README.md

     * Follow the instructions at
       https://github.com/amalgam8/examples/blob/master/apps/bookinfo/README.md
       for the rest of the tutorial.
+      Note: The Bluemix version of the bookinfo sample app doesn't yet support running the Gremlin recipe.
+We are working on integrating the app with Bluemix Logmet services, to enable support for running Gremlin recipes.

 ## Amalgam8 on Google Cloud Platform <a id="gcp"></a>